 So, using Direct DCRs removes the need for conventional data collection endpoints.
 When you create a DCR with the “kind”: “Direct” setting, Azure automatically provisions embedded ingestion endpoints within the DCR.
 As a result, you only need to manage a single Azure resource - the DCR itself - while the DCE functionality is handled internally, accessible via the embedded ingestion endpoint URI.

-Built-in endpoints in Direct DCRs Built-in log ingestion and metrics ingestion endpoints (DCE)
+Built-in log ingestion and metrics ingestion endpoints, and not configurationAccess endpoint.

 To send custom data to the Log Ingestion API, you require the appropriate permissions, the immutable ID of the DCR, the data collection endpoint URI, and the stream name (sometimes incorrectly referred to as the table name by certain tools).
 All of these required details are accessible when using a ‘Direct’ DCR, making this type of DCR fully suitable for custom API-based data ingestion scenarios.
-Thus, no additional enhancement needed for any of the existing data connectors which supported the separate DCE setup for API-based log forwarding.
+Thus, no additional change is needed for any of the existing Data Connectors which already supports the separate DCE setup for API-based log forwarding.

 Consider the following DCR management and implementation best practices to optimize your data collection strategy:

-Try the sample template: Use my ARM template available on GitLab to experiment with Direct DCR implementation.
+Use my ARM template available on GitLab to experiment with Direct DCR implementation.
 The template includes a default stream structure that you can customize before or after deployment.
+The creation of a ‘Direct’ DCR is not available on the GUI in the Azure Portal, so this ARM template is a good starting point.

 {